phaustin/quantecon-example/book/docs/matplotlib.md

 For reasons described below, we recommend that you use the second API.

-But first, let\'s discuss the difference.
+But first, let's discuss the difference.

 ## The APIs

 ### The MATLAB-style API

-Here\'s the kind of easy example you might find in introductory treatments
+Here's the kind of easy example you might find in introductory treatments

 ```{code-cell} ipython3